sled-rs/sled-rs.github.io/performance.md

 yourself, your collaborators, and in public is a key optimization for learning faster and building better things with less effort and in less time.

 Luckily for us, machines tend to be quite amenable to measurement.
 We built them that way.
-Indeed, constructing them to be somewhat measurable in the first place is the only reason we've been able to produce them at all despite our many shortcomings.
-We took the predecessor to your current machine, chose some metrics to improve, made a huge number of mistakes while continuing to measure, and occasionally we got lucky and the metrics we cared about improved enough to alter the production lines - crystallizing the successful results into new production processes that eventually put your machine in front of you.
+Indeed, constructing them to be somewhat measurable in the first place was the only reason we were able to assemble them at all despite our innumerable shortcomings.
+We took the predecessor to your current machine, chose some metrics to improve, made a huge number of mistakes while continuing to measure, and occasionally we got lucky: the metrics we cared about improved enough to alter production lines, crystallizing our occasionally successful results into new production processes that eventually put your machine in front of you.

 We must measure.